Health Information Management Degree Specialization

 Learn more about the stackable degree path at DeVry University.
 Request more information.

-When you specialize your Technical Management degree in our Health Information Management degree specialization, your coursework may include these career-enhancing courses:
+When you specialize your Technical Management degree in our Health Information Management degree specialization, your coursework may include these courses:

 Healthcare Data Security and Privacy